Living & Relocating

 Designated as an “All-America County” by the National Civic League, Howard County is one of the nation’s most outstanding places to live, work and play!
 Howard County has a balanced blend of pastoral farms, historic towns, suburban communities and urban lifestyle.
 Diversity surrounds you, from Columbia’s world-class shopping mall to Historic Ellicott City’s Main Street, filled with antiques, boutiques and cozy restaurants.
-With all of this and so much more, it’s no wonder that Howard County’s Columbia/Ellicott City area were named second in “America’s Best Places to Live” by MONEY magazine.
+With all of this and so much more, it’s no wonder that Howard County’s Columbia/Ellicott City area were named first in “America’s Best Places to Live” by MONEY magazine.

 - “Best Educated” (adults over 25), according to the U.S. Census Bureau